Utena - second ending sequence

 The Apocalypse Saga has a different ending sequence than the first two arcs.
-See the car variant below for the alternate version of episode 33.
+See the car variant below for the version in episode 33.
 The regular version’s story goes like this.

 • An empty open-frame elevator is rising.